seravee08/GPU-ECC-GPU-Computation-of-the-Euler-Characteristic-Curve-for-Imaging-Data/README.md

 ## Google Colab

-We provide a **GPU-EC-demo** notebook on Google Colab that demonstrates how to use GPU-ECC.
+We provide a **GPU-ECC-demo** notebook on Google Colab that demonstrates how to use GPU-ECC.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://github.com/seravee08/GPU-ECC-GPU-Computation-of-the-Euler-Characteristic-Curve-for-Imaging-Data/blob/main/GPU_ECC_demo.ipynb)

 The notebook provides a step-by-step workflow: